Barbara and George Bush's Epic Love Story: From Their 'Storybook' Meet-Cute to Final Farewell

 The pair gave thanks for their blessings — and for each other — every single night, according to granddaughter Jenna Bush Hager.

-On Monday, one day before Barbara’s death, Jenna revealed that her grandfather still said “I love you, Barbie” to his wife every night before going to sleep.
+Just one day before Barbara’s death, Jenna revealed that her grandfather still said “I love you, Barbie” to his wife every night before going to sleep.

-In his first public statement since his wife’s passing, the former president said Wednesday: “I always knew Barbara was the most beloved woman in the world, and in fact I used to tease her that I had a complex about that fact.
+In his first public statement after his wife’s passing, the former president said: “I always knew Barbara was the most beloved woman in the world, and in fact, I used to tease her that I had a complex about that fact.”

-“But the truth is the outpouring of love and friendship being directed at The Enforcer is lifting us all up,” Bush, 93, continued.
+“But the truth is the outpouring of love and friendship being directed at The Enforcer is lifting us all up,” Bush continued.
 “We have faith she is heaven, and we know life will go on — as she would have it.
 So cross the Bushes off your worry list.”